nikeshskillup/gen-ai/Instructions.md

 **Title: Creating a Docker-Based Node.js To-Do App with ChatGPT**

 **Introduction:**
-I'll demonstrate how to use ChatGPT to create an end-to-end Docker-based project.
-We'll be building a sample to-do application using Node.js and Express.
+In this tutorial, I will demonstrate how to utilize ChatGPT to develop an end-to-end Docker-based project.
+Our focus will be on building a sample to-do application using Node.js and Express.

 **Step 1: Prompting ChatGPT with Project Idea:**

-Let's start by creating a prompt for ChatGPT.
-We want to build a Docker-based project using Node.js for a to-do application.
-The prompt could be something like `Create a to-do app using Node.js and Express`
+Let's begin by creating a prompt for ChatGPT.
+Our goal is to construct a Docker-based project using Node.js for a to-do application.
+The prompt could be something like "Create a to-do app using Node.js and Express."

 <details>
   <summary>Click to expand/collapse Result</summary>